linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 CDS Spread

 Bear Stearns was the most stressed of the major investment banks.
-Although Bear was the smallest of them, it still held  $400 billion worth of securities that would be dumped onto the market if it failed.
+Although Bear was the smallest of them, it still held  \$400 billion worth of securities that would be dumped onto the market if it failed.
 Moreover, Bear and its nearly 400 subsidiaries had activities that touched almost every other major financial firm.
 It had 5,000 trading counterparties and 750,000 open derivatives contracts.
 As Bernanke put it in his memoirs,[21] "size alone wasn't the problem.
 Bear was big, but not that big compared to the largest commercial banks."
 It was not "too big to fail," it was "too interconnected to fail."
-Bernanke's greatest fear was that a Bear bankruptcy could trigger a collapse in the$ 2.8 trillion tri-party repo market (a significant credit pipe for financial institutions), an event that would have "disastrous consequences for financial markets and, as credit froze and asset prices plunged, the entire economy."
+Bernanke's greatest fear was that a Bear bankruptcy could trigger a collapse in the\$ 2.8 trillion tri-party repo market (a significant credit pipe for financial institutions), an event that would have "disastrous consequences for financial markets and, as credit froze and asset prices plunged, the entire economy."

 Classically, when a financial institution starts to show early signs of stress, it can experience "runs" that can accelerate into a failure in a matter of days, because runs can lead to losing liquidity.
 That's because these institutions rely on short-term borrowing, often overnight borrowing, to hold longer-term, illiquid assets.
 At the first sight of trouble, it is logical for those who are providing this short-term credit to stop lending in order to avoid losses.
 We certainly didn't want to have exposure to a financial institution that was stressed.
 As more and more market participants change their behaviors in this way, it creates the liquidity crisis that leads to failure.
 That was what was happening to the financial institutions shown in the chart above to the degrees conveyed by the spreads.
 The Treasury and the Fed just had a few days to figure out their responses.